vrde/me/public/projects/zero-carbon/index.md

 > - No greenwashing: Greenpeace Energy does not label power from coal or nuclear sources as green energy and declines to deal in certificate trading such as RECS.
 > - Transparency: Greenpeace Energy openly displays its supply sources for its customers to see.
 > - Promoting new facilities: Within five years at the latest, new customers are supplied with 100% power from facilities that are less than five years old.

+## Contribute

+This <a href="https://github.com/vrde/notes/tree/master/zero-carbon">list is on GitHub</a>, feel free to open an issue or a PR if you wish to contribute.